History of Liverpool: Industrial revolution and commercial expansion

-The international trade of the city grew, based, as well as on slaves, on a wide range of commodities - including, in particular, cotton, for which the city became the leading world market, supplying the textile mills of Manchester and Lancashire.
+The international trade of the town continued to grow.
+While this did include slave trading, it encompassed a wide range of commodities.
+In particular, cotton, which Liverpool became the leading world market.
+From Liverpool, the textile mills of Manchester and Lancashire were supplied.

 During the eighteenth century the town's population grew from some 6,000 to 80,000, and its land and water communications with its hinterland and other northern cities steadily improved.
 Liverpool was first linked by canal to Manchester in 1721, the St. Helens coalfield in 1755, and Leeds in 1816.
 In 1830, Liverpool became home to the world's first inter-urban rail link to another city, Manchester, through the Liverpool and Manchester Railway and the maiden journey of Stephenson's The Rocket.

-Liverpool's importance was such that it was home to a number of world firsts, including the world's first fully electrically powered overhead railway, the Liverpool Overhead Railway, which was opened in 1893 and so predated those in both New York City and Chicago.
+Liverpool's importance was such that it was home to a number of world firsts.
+This included the world's first fully electrically powered overhead railway, the Liverpool Overhead Railway.
+It opened in 1893, predating more famous systems subsequently constructed in New York City and Chicago.